sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 pubDate: 2020-09-22
 platforms:
   - iOS
-  - macOS (Apple silicon)
+  - macOS
 appStoreId: 1532588789
 ---

-Available on iOS and macOS (Apple Silicon only).
+For macOS, it's only available for Apple silicon Macs.

 <br>